r3boot/hackalendar/README.md

 ~~~~
 $ ./scripts/reset_infcloud_cache.sh
 ~~~~
+Once you have done this, clear your browser cache for the site you're hosting this thing on to force a reload of the configuration.

 # Test credentials
 The following users are available for authentication.
 They use their username as a password: